ammar-tanwar/bloglearnbay/posts/hybrid-integration-platform-hip-enhancing-the-efficiency-of-network-infrastructure.md

 <span style=" font-weight:bold; font-size:28px"> Explore the Deployment Model Process of a Hybrid Integration Platform in the Modern Framework </span>

 We have observed instances where all areas of an office are linked to a single LAN, and the infrastructure is housed in a single room.
-But as of right now, the infrastructure and social connections have undergone a complete overhaul, and this improvement is attributed to the hybrid integration platform (HIP).
+But as of right now, the infrastructure and social connections have undergone a complete overhaul, and this improvement is attributed to the Hybrid Integration Platform (HIP).

 The capacity to integrate applications, data, files, and businesses across cloud and on-premises systems has dramatically improved over time due to the hybrid integration platform, which has been completely extended.